-The following selected consolidated statements of income (loss) data for the years ended December 31, 2012, 2013 and 2014 and the consolidated balance sheets data as of December 31, 2013 and 2014 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statements of income (loss) data for the years ended December 31, 2010 and 2011 and the selected consolidated balance sheets data as of December 31, 2010, 2011 and 2012 have been derived from our audited consolidated financial statements, which are not included in this annual report.
+The following selected consolidated statements of income (loss) data for the years ended December 31, 2013, 2014 and 2015 and the consolidated balance sheets data as of December 31, 2014 and 2015 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statements of income (loss) data for the years ended December 31, 2011 and 2012 and the selected consolidated balance sheets data as of December 31, 2011, 2012 and 2013 have been derived from our audited consolidated financial statements, which are not included in this annual report.

 On March 25, 2011, we disposed of our 55% equity interest in Datong International Holding Limited and its subsidiaries, or Datong, which were primarily engaged in the distribution of life insurance products.
-Following the sale of Datong, we present our financial results for the years ended December 2010 and 2011 on both a continuing and discontinued basis.
+Following the sale of Datong, we present our financial results for the years ended December 2011 on both a continuing and discontinued basis.
 Profits and losses related to Datong were presented as discontinued operations while profits and losses for the remaining business were presented as continuing operations.
 Our historical results do not necessarily indicate results expected for any future periods.
 The selected consolidated financial data should be read in conjunction with, and are qualified in their entirety by reference to, our audited consolidated financial statements and related notes and "Item 5.Operating and Financial Review and Prospects" below.
 Our audited consolidated financial statements are prepared and presented in accordance with U.S. GAAP.

 In the first quarter of 2014, we realigned our financial reporting structure into three business segments that more accurately reflect our organizational structure and changing business mix.
 Under the realigned business structure, our business is divided into three reporting operating segments: (1) insurance agency, (2) insurance brokerage, and (3) claims adjusting.
 See "Item 4.
 Information on the Company - B. Business Overview - Segment Information."
-Historical results reflecting the new business segments for 2010, 2011, 2012, 2013 and 2014 are also restated.
+Historical results reflecting the new business segments for 2011, 2012 and 2013 were also restated.